Skip to main content

 X-Webhook-ID ID of the webhook endpoint that received this delivery

-X-Timestamp ISO 8601 timestamp of when the delivery was sent
+X-Timestamp ISO 8601 timestamp of when the delivery was sent.
+(Distinct from the unix t= value embedded inside X-Signature — the unix one is what's HMAC'd.)

 X-Delivery-Attempt Attempt number (starts at 1)